openreferral/specification/docs/hsds/use_cases.md

 This page is *non-normative*, which means that it doesn't form part of the standard; if there is any ambiguity, the standard takes precedence.
 This page may be updated at any time in response to community demand.
 ```

-Open Referral's agenda is set by the prerogatives of a set of four types of users:
+Open Referral's agenda is shaped by the prerogatives of four types of users:
 * help seekers;
 * service providers;
 * researchers/analysts;
 * database administrators.

- Read more about each of these personas in [our User Personas documentation](https://docs.google.com/document/d/1aodu4BUDVbUwVD02zlFs0WkCMn3UQEX1VHyI8ej6BCU/edit).
+ Read more about each of these types of users in [the User Personas documentation]([https://docs.openreferral.org/en/latest/initiative/index.html#types-of-use-and-user-personas]).

 **Current Human Services Data Specification Capabilities**